 Submit manuscripts as e-mail attachment to the Editorial Office at: idealreview @gmail.com A manuscript number will be mailed to the corresponding author same day.
 Once you have chosen where to publish, you must prepare your manuscript according to the requirements of the publisher.
 You may publish your research in books, journals or conference proceedings.
 This page guides you through the process of preparing a manuscript for submission to a peer-reviewed journal, including:

-A key point when publishing in journals is to familiarise yourself with the formal requirements concerning manuscript submission.
+A key point when publishing in journals is to familiarize yourself with the formal requirements concerning manuscript submission.
 These requirements are found in the author guidelines, or instructions to authors, commonly found on the journal’s web pages.
 The formal requirements include both the content and layout, and the technical requirements for submitting a manuscript.
 You will also find information about the journal’s Open Access policy.
 Your funding source or employer may have specific regulations when it comes to Open Access.
 You need to consider co-authorship and copyright to ensure your rights as an author are not violated.
 You will also need to address any conflicts of interest concerning the work you are publishing.

 Structuring your manuscript & Meta-information: